Demons Land Film Screening

 The film of Demons Land is the centrepiece of a multi-media travelling exhibition that also features paintings, sculptures, soundscapes, and text.
 The film was written and produced by Simon Palfrey; acting by Stephanie Greer; artwork for both film and installation by Tom de Freston; editing and cinematography by Mark Jones; music and sound design by Jethro Cooke and Luke Lewis.
 The film was co-directed by Palfrey, Jones, and de Freston.
 Collectively they are OLA.

 For more information and to book your tickets, please click here.
+(This event has passed.)